 The crisis of confidence is real.
 Many working adults do not believe that they will ever collect retirement benefits from Social Security.
-Such a failure has never once happened in a program that dates well back into the last century.
-But Americans tend to be skeptical of government.
-Yet it would be a terrible thing if the skeptics should turn out to be right this time.
-Part of the Commission's mandate is to restore the public's confidence.
+Such a failure has never once happened in a program that dates well back into the last century, and part of the Commission's mandate is to restore public confidence.

-Among the program's fiscal crises, the most dangerous occurred in the early 1980s, when the pay-as-you-go system was approaching bankruptcy.
+Among the program's fiscal crises, the most dangerous occurred in the early 1980s, when the pay-as-yougo system was approaching bankruptcy.
 A bipartisan National Commission on Social Security Reform was created in 1981 to work out a solution.
 For all its good intentions, the commission could reach no agreement for a year.
 It wasn't until the prospect of default that minds became sufficiently concentrated.
-In early 1983, in the course of eleven days, a number of commission members together with White House and Congressional officials reached a comprehensive agreement that literally saved Social Security for the decades that followed.
+In early 1983, in the course of eleven days, a number of commission members together with White House and Congressional leaders reached a comprehensive agreement that literally saved Social Security for the decades that followed.

 Before long, the system was not only stabilized but running a substantial surplus.
-This will continue for another 15 years, when the system will once again begin experiencing cash shortfalls, compounded by the mounting pressure of demographics.
+This will continue for another 15 years, when the system will again begin experiencing annual cash shortfalls, compounded by mounting demographic pressure.
 In brief, the problem is this: more and more of us are living healthier and longer lives.
 At the same time, we're having smaller families.
 Birth rates are now just over half what they were during the peak of the baby boom.

 The relentless truth of ascending life expectancies and declining birth rates will put an intolerable squeeze on the system that now exists.
 Consider the facts.
 In 1940, when benefits were first paid, there were more than 40 workers per beneficiary.
 In 1960, there were five workers for every beneficiary.
 Now there are slightly more than three.
 Before long there will be just two.
-This downward trend in the ratio of workers to beneficiaries, under the existing system, would require either painful tax increases, significant benefit cuts, or astronomical levels of borrowing.
+This downward trend in the ratio of workers to beneficiaries, under the existing system, would require either painful tax increases, significant cuts in benefits or other spending, or astronomical levels of borrowing.